chevereto/v4-docs/application/reference/encryption.md

 ### Storage credentials

-The following storage rows are encrypted:
+The following storage columns are encrypted:

 | Storage      |
 | ------------ |